PeterCamilleri/CX16/utilities/branches/fun_with_flags.md

 so when it is 1.

 And now for some truly evil inconsistency.
-The _cmp_ instruction does not set the V flag and so it cannot be used for signed comparisons.
+The _cmp_ instruction does not set the V flag and so it cannot be used for most signed comparisons.
 You must use the _sbc_ instruction instead.
 On the bright side, the cmp_16 macro that is part of the assist_16 folder of utilities sets _all_ of the required flags.

+So when is it OK to use the _cmp_ instruction with signed data?
+Well there are two areas where this will work:

+* When checking for equal (=) or not equal (&ne;) only the Z flag is used and that works correctly with _cmp_.
+* When the numbers will not overflow.
+If the values are restricted to the range -64 through 63 there will be no overflow to be lost and the _cmp_ will yield correct results.
+I do not recommend taking advantage of this loop hole since the overflow flag is not cleared either.
+This means that if conventional (N+V) signed comparison logic is used, incorrect operation may still occur.

 ### The Negative Flag: